CFC-Servers/WispJS/README.md

 The entire [Wisp API](https://gamepanel.notion.site/API-Documentation-7b6a2cd53a1047aa9f8c7942ca0c1fe1) is implemented and documented to the best of our abilities.

-We also added a lot of documentation _(i.e. response codes, special notes about weird behavior, etc.)_ that is absent from the official docs.
+We also added a lot of documentation _(i.e. response codes, special notes about weird behavior, response types, etc.)_ that is absent from the official docs.

 ### Compatability Notes
 - This library is confirmed working for [Physgun](https://physgun.com/)-based instances